kainino0x/cis565final/README.md

 * correct orientation/center of fracture pieces.
 * center the fracture pattern on point of impact.
 * sew fractured pieces back together based on proximity to point of impact.
-* correctly handle concave surfaces.
+* correctly handle concave surfaces (island detection).

 ##Progress
 ###Part 1